Le-BingZhang/FS-SPN/README.md

 # FS-SPN
-source code of "Face Morphing Detection Using Fourier Spectrum of Sensor Pattern Noise"
+source code of "Face Morphing Detection Using Fourier Spectrum of Sensor Pattern Noise", ICME, 2018